sygmaprotocol/sygma-ui/README.md

 - CONFIG_SERVER_HOST=localhost (the host of config server)
 - CONFIG_SERVER_PORT=8000 ( the port of config server)
-  For ease of understanding config, I created [docker-compose.yml](../docker-compose.yml) with all this services and env examples and dockerfiles for transfer UI and for config-server (edited)
+  For ease of understanding config, I created [docker-compose.yml](./docker-compose.yml) with all these services and env examples and dockerfiles for transfer UI and for config-server

 ## FAQ